Volusia Innovation Challenge

 - Be at least 18 years old.

-- Reside in, operate your business in, or be a student within Volusia County.
+- Live in, operate your business in, or be a student within Volusia County.

 - Be an aspiring or current business owner.